cs1302uga/cs1302-ce04/README.md

 **Each student needs to individually submit their own work.**

-1. Create a plain text file called `SUBMISSION.md` directly inside the `exercise4` directory with the following information:
+1. Create a plain text file called `SUBMISSION.md` directly inside the `cs1302-ce04` directory with the following information:

-   1. Your name and UGA ID number;
+   1. Your name and UGA ID number; and
-   1. Collaborator names, if any; and
+   1. Collaborator names, if any.

    Here is an example of the contents of `SUBMISSION.md`.